kookiatsuetrong/cool/README.md

 # Additional Information
-Currently Cool! is a superset of JavaScript, but using global object will be prohibit in the future.
+Currently Cool! is a superset of JavaScript, but something e.g. using global object will be invalid in the future.

 The "function" keyword uses for an internal or private function as well as call back function.
 But the "method" keyword uses to declare a member method of